ReneBT/PCAMath/README.md

 ## Windows: Using Jupyter Notebooks with a virtual environment (using Anaconda)

-Open the Anaconda Prompt from the start menu (in the Anaconda folder)
+Open the Anaconda Prompt from the start menu (in the Anaconda folder).
+Start by updating Anaconda and ensuring that it should work properly under 64-bit windows.
+There are a couple of issues that can be avoided by upgrading the python/jupyter environment before starting (such as pywin32 version 225 causing errors).

+	python -m pip install --upgrade pip
+	pip install --upgrade pywin32==224
+	pip install ipykernel

 Run the following commands (you should see "(base)"  prefixing your command prompt: